CDLUC3/ezid/templates/doc/apidoc.2.rst

 described in `Internal metadata`_ below.
 Some elements may be drawn from citation metadata standards; see `Metadata profiles`_ below.

+EZID also supports a more flexible identifier lookup operation; see `Suffix passthrough / prefix matching`_ below.

 Operation: create identifier
 ----------------------------